Mercedes-Benz says Pullman limo to start at 500,000 euros

-FRANKFURT Daimler (DAIGn.DE) said a new 12-cylinder Mercedes-Maybach Pullman will cost upwards of half a million euros ($570,000) and aim to set a new standard for chauffeur-driven limousines when it goes on sale in 2016.
+FRANKFURT Feb 18 Daimler said a new 12-cylinder Mercedes-Maybach Pullman will cost upwards of half a million euros ($570,000) and aim to set a new standard for chauffeur-driven limousines when it goes on sale in 2016.

-Reuters reported last April that Mercedes-Benz was working on a Pullman "state limousine" costing up to $1 million in its armor-plated version.
+Reuters reported last April that Mercedes-Benz was working on a Pullman "state limousine" costing up to $1 million in its armour-plated version.

 The car will be presented at the Geneva Motor Show.
-With a length of 6.5 meters, the new car is a full meter longer than the Mercedes-Benz S-Class.
+With a length of 6.5 meters, the new car is a full metre longer than the Mercedes-Benz S-Class.

-The original Pullman 600, launched by Mercedes-Benz in 1963, was over six meters long and had a top speed of 200 kilometers per hour (124 mph).
+The original Pullman 600, launched by Mercedes-Benz in 1963, was over six metres long and had a top speed of 200 kilometres per hour (124 mph).

 It gained notoriety in some circles as a "dictator ship" because it proved so popular with leaders including Uganda's Idi Amin and Romania's Nicolae Ceausescu.
 Other fans included fashion diva Coco Chanel, rockstar Elvis Presley and a raft of German chancellors.